-This call for research projects (CRP) on "Radiofrequencies and health" was issued following the ANSES reports on the same subject published since October 20131.
-The CRP is aiming to create new knowledge, especially to fill gaps or remove doubts that have been highlighted in the reports.
-In addition, it aims to expand the size of the research community involved in the field of radiofrequencies and health.
-During the selection process, a strong emphasis will be placed on the quality of the projects' methodologies2, insofar as they are intended to be used
+This call for research projects (CRP) on "Radiofrequencies and health" was issued following the ANSES expert appraisals on the same subject published since October 20131.
+The CRP is aiming to create new knowledge, especially to fill gaps or remove doubts that have been highlighted in ANSES's expert appraisals and opinions.
+It also aims to expand the size of the research community involved in the field of radiofrequencies and health.
+During the selection process, a strong emphasis will be placed on the quality of the projects' methodologies2, insofar as they are intended to be used in future assessments.
+Particular interest is paid to research topics whose results can be used rapidly by public policymakers.